Home Compare KHC vs SJM

 Price setup map for KHC and SJM Stronger + cheaper Stronger + richer Weaker + cheaper Weaker + richer KHCSJM Relative valuation Structural strength

-The J. M. Smucker Company looks stronger on relative valuation, while the broader price setup remains mixed.
+The J. M. Smucker Company still looks stronger, and the price setup does not materially undermine that lead.

 Valuation position uses Forward P/E where available.